feathersui/feathersui-website/learn/as3-starling/cookbook/button-group-add-new-button-properties.md

 ---
-title: How to set additional properties on the buttons in a ButtonGroup (Starling version)
+title: How to set additional properties on the buttons in a ButtonGroup (AS3/Starling version)
 layout: "docs.html"
 ---